WP Cron is Not Working Correctly. Scheduled Backups Do not Work

 Is Your Entire Website Password Protected?

-Another reason for WP Cron and scheduled backups not working could be that your entire website is password protected at the HTTP level.
-This could be done via an .htaccess file.
+Another reason WP Cron and scheduled backups are not working could be that your entire website is password-protected at the HTTP level.
+This could be done via a .htaccess file.

 This also prevents the scheduler of WordPress from working.
-You should configure your web server to allow “loop-back” connections to allow connections to itself, otherwise the WordPress scheduler and everything that depends on it will stop working.
+You should configure your web server to allow “loopback” connections to enable connections to itself.
+Otherwise, the WordPress scheduler and everything that depends on it will stop working.
 If you are using Apache and .htaccess, try to add these two lines to the access control section of your .htaccess:

 Allow from 0.0.0.0